List of Macedonian submissions for the Academy Award for Best International Feature Film

-North Macedonia (known simply as Macedonia 1991–2019) has submitted 18 films for the Academy Award for Best International Feature Film since 1994.
-The Macedonians also attempted unsuccessfully to submit a film in 1991, while they were in the process of trying to achieve international recognition as an independent state.
-Prior to independence, Macedonian filmmakers were active participants in the Yugoslavian film industry, and several films made by Macedonian filmmakers were submitted for Oscar consideration as part of Yugoslavia.
-The last instance of this was Stole Popov's Happy New Year '49 in 1987.
+North Macedonia (formerly "Macedonia" from 1991 to 2019) has submitted films for the Academy Award for Best International Feature Film since 1994.
 The International Feature Film award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.